amoe/edda/README.md

 hand, or use a configuration management tool like Puppet or Ansible.
 Alternatively, if the container should be managed by another user, you can grant the user SSH access directly.

+## More info on command

+Use the --verbose --debug options at the end of your `lxc` command line.

+## Restarting the LXD

+ snap restart lxd

+This can take up to 5 minutes.
+All containers need to be shutdown.
+They will restart shortly after the daemon has itself restarted.

+## Force a container to stop

+lxc stop mycontainer --force

+The order of the options is important.

 ## Granting SSH access to a user